-- Tick-borne encephalitis (TBE) is a viral infection acquired through the bite of an infected tick.
-The infection occurs in many forested rural and suburban areas of Central and Eastern Europe as well as northern Asia.
+- Tick-borne encephalitis (TBE) is a viral infection, acquired through the bite of an infected tick, that occurs in focal areas of Europe and Asia.

-- Symptoms begin with an influenza-like illness that includes fever, headache, muscle aches, and fatigue.
+- Symptoms include fever, headache, muscle ache, and fatigue.

-- TBE vaccine, not available in the U.S. or Canada, may be given in 2 or 3 doses, usually over a period of 1 year.
-Accelerated dosing over several weeks is available on arrival in many infected destinations.
+- TBE vaccine (not available in the U.S. or Canada) may be given in 2 or 3 doses, usually over a period of 1 year.
+Accelerated schedules are available.

-- Vaccine side effects are most commonly mild to moderate local reactions.
+- Vaccine side effects are most commonly injection-site reactions, fever, tiredness, and diarrhea.

-- Duration of vaccine protection is 3 to 5 years; booster is required with continued risk.
+- Duration of vaccine protection is 3 to 5 years; a booster dose is recommended if at continued risk.

-The TBE virus is transmitted in the saliva of biting ticks in endemic areas.
-Although ticks may stay attached for several days, transmission can occur within seconds of being bitten, unlike the 36 to 48 hours typically associated with Lyme disease transmission.
+The TBE virus is transmitted in the saliva of biting ticks in affected areas.
+Although ticks may stay attached for several days, transmission can occur within seconds of being bitten.
 Rarely, the virus is transmitted by consuming unpasteurized dairy products from infected farm animals, especially goats.
-TBE is not transmitted from person-to-person.

-Risk behaviors include hiking, camping, or participating in other outdoor activities in rural, forested areas of TBE-risk countries or walking in peri-urban and urban parks in some northern European towns.
+Risk exists for travelers hiking, camping, or participating in other outdoor activities in rural, forested areas of TBE-risk countries or walking in peri-urban and urban parks in some northern European towns.

 Consequences of Infection